hydraadra112/ccs238-unit6-exercise/README.md

 ## Number 1:

-- Using your preferred programming language, create a simple program that will do the following: - (10 points) Create a base/parent class called `Book` with class attributes like `title`, `author`, `ISBN`, and a method `getDetails()` that returns book information. - (20 points) Create two derived classes:
+Using your preferred programming language, create a simple program that will do the following:

+- (10 points) Create a base/parent class called `Book` with class attributes like `title`, `author`, `ISBN`, and a method `getDetails()` that returns book information.

+- (20 points) Create two derived classes:
-  `PrintedBook` (with an additional attribute such as number of pages) - `EBook` (with attributes such as file format and file size) - Each derived class should override `getDetails()` to include its specific information.
+	- `PrintedBook` (with an additional attribute such as number of pages)
+	- `EBook` (with attributes such as file format and file)
+	- Each derived class should override `getDetails()` to include its specific information.

-- (20 points) Apply proper encapsulation (getter/setter methods, public/private modifiers)

 - (20 points) Apply proper encapsulation (getter/setter methods, public/private modifiers)